ClayDowling/game-hyde/README.md

-# Hyde
+# Game Hyde

 Hyde is a brazen two-column [hugo](https://gohugo.io) theme based on the [Jekyll](http://jekyllrb.com) theme of the same name.
 It pairs a prominent sidebar with uncomplicated content.
+Game Hyde is a variation of Hyde tweaked to fit the needs of an RPG group website.

 ![Hyde screenshot](https://f.cloud.github.com/assets/98681/1831228/42af6c6a-7384-11e3-98fb-e0b923ee0468.png)